-The basis for the calculation of the percent of technical specification for the critical organ in Table 1A of Attachment 1 is the ODCM, Section 6.3.1, which requires that the dose rate for iodine - 131, iodine - 133, for tritium, and for all radionuclides in particulate form with half-lives greater than 8 days shall be less than or equal to 1500 mrem/yr to the critical organ at or beyond the site boundary.
-The critical receptor is the teen via the inhalation pathway.
+The basis for the calculation of the percent of technical specification for the critical organ in Table 1A of Attachment 1 is the ODCM, Section 6.3.1, which requires that the dose rate for iodine-131, iodine-133, for tritium, and for all radionuclides in particulate form with half-lives greater than 8 days shall be less than or equal to 1500 mrem/yr to the critical organ at or beyond the site boundary.
+The critical receptor was the child for the first two quarters, the teen for the last two quarters; both via the inhalation pathway.